AyaMYousef/Production-Medical-AI-Inference-System/README.md

 ## Training with RCA (Reconstruction-based Cleaning Autoencoder)

-The autoencoder is trained using an **iterative RCA loop** to remove images with the highest reconstruction error and retain clean normal images for training:
+The autoencoder is trained using an **iterative RCA loop** to remove images with the highest reconstruction error and retrain clean normal images for training:

 ```python
 X_current = X.copy()  # full dataset of normal images